cadet/CADET-Core/doc/modelling/unit_operations/general_rate_model.rst

 - If cross section area :math:`A` is given and :math:`u` is not, :math:`u` is inferred from the volumetric flow rate.

-- If :math:`u` is given and :math:`A` is not, the volumetric flow rate is ignored and the provided interstitial velocity is used.
+- If :math:`u` is given and :math:`A` is not, the provided interstitial velocity is used, i.e. a column radius with :math:`A` being consistent with the volumetric flow rate is assumed.

-- If both cross section area :math:`A` and interstitial velocity :math:`u` are given, the magnitude of the actual interstitial velocity :math:`u` is inferred from the volumetric flow rate and the flow direction is given by the sign of the provided :math:`u`.
+- If both cross section area :math:`A` and interstitial velocity :math:`u` are given, the sign of the provided interstitial velocity only determines the flow direction while the magnitude of the actual interstitial velocity :math:`u` is inferred from the volumetric flow rate.

 The final behavior for radial flow models is controlled by the interplay of column length/height and interstitial velocity coefficient: